Manchester Distance Access Scheme 2021

 In order to participate, you must:

-- select a University of Manchester MDAS course as your firm choice;
+- select a University of Manchester MDAS course as your 'Firm' choice by the UCAS deadline;

 Postcode target areas

-If you are a UK applicant under the age of 21, we will use contextual data alongside your undergraduate application in order to build up a full and rounded view of your achievement and potential.
+If you're a UK applicant under the age of 21, we'll use contextual data alongside your undergraduate application in order to build up a full and rounded view of your achievement and potential.
 The University wants to ensure we consider talented applicants from all backgrounds.

-For information on what constitutes contextual data, how we use it and what a WP Plus Flag is, please visit our contextual data webpage.
+For information on what constitutes contextual data, how we use it and what WP/WP Plus mean, please visit our contextual data webpage.

-- An opportunity to receive university tuition before starting your course.
+- An opportunity to receive university teaching before starting your course.

 - A chance to improve your academic skills in preparation for university study.

-*All differential offers are applied at the discretion of the academic school.
+*All differential offers are applied at the discretion of the Academic School.
 Please note that for some courses you may still be required to achieve a specific grade in certain subjects.
-If you are studying another type of qualification (eg BTEC Extended Diploma), then please contact us directly to find out if the MDAS offer could be applied to you.
+If you're studying another type of qualification (eg BTEC Extended Diploma), then please contact us directly to find out if the MDAS offer could be applied to you.

-*Students who meet the criteria for a WP Plus Flag may receive up to a two A-level grade-differential offer.
-Please visit the eligibility (see the Eligibility section above) page for more details
+*Students who are identified as WP Plus may receive a differential offer of up to two A-level grades below the standard offer for their course.
+Please visit the eligibility (see the Eligibility section above) page for more details.

 Previous students’ experiences